jfinley2017/SimpleCheatManager/README.md

 # 3.)
 Running existing cheats.
 - As shown above, you can run cheats through the console command `.
 - The way cheats are ran depends on how they were implemented in your derived CheatManager class.
-For example a cheat declared with the following method signature: vold `GiveGold(float Amount)` will be ran by
+For example a cheat declared with the following method signature: `vold GiveGold(float Amount)` will be ran by "GiveGold 50" in the console window.

 # 4.)
 Writing new cheats.
 - Declare a new cheat with UFUNCTION(Exec) in YourCheatManager.h, which should be derived from SimpleCheatManager.